walmartlabs/concord-website/docs/getting-started/triggers.md

 All triggers work by the same process:

 - Concord matches the patterns you specify as triggers to external event data.
-- for each matched trigger, it starts a new process is started.
+- For each matched trigger, it starts a new process.

-Triggers are defined in the `triggers` section of a `concord.yml` file:
+You define triggers in the `triggers` section of a `concord.yml` file, as in this example:

 ```yaml
 triggers: